isc-projects/kea/doc/guide/dhcp4-srv.rst

        {
            "name": "office-floor-2",

-           // This tells Kea that the whole shared network is reachable over
+           // This tells Kea that the whole shared network is reachable over a
            // local interface.
 This applies to all subnets in this network.
            "interface": "eth0",